pgMemento/pgMemento/README.md

   ORDER BY e.id DESC, audit_order ASC;
 </pre>

-Not that the LATERAL JOIN can also be replaced by a window query using `rank() OVER (PARTITION BY event_id ORDER BY audit_id)`.
-In my test the LATERAL query was slightly faster.
+Note that the LATERAL JOIN can also be replaced by a window function using `rank() OVER (PARTITION BY event_id ORDER BY audit_id)`.
+In my tests the LATERAL query was slightly faster.

 Multiple transactions can be reverted by calling: